All About Me

 I MET MY HUSBAND on a blind date.
 He was in college at the time, studying engineering.
 I blush to confess that, as an arty ex-theater major, I wasn’t exactly sure what engineering was.
 To this day, he reminds me that I asked him if it had anything to do with “fixing toasters.”
 (Okay, I wasn’t too bright, but I had a good heart.)

 I GOT PREGNANT the usual way.
 Bill and I had been married for two years and wanted to start a family.
 He was out of town on business the night I went into labor with our first son, but he made it back in time to witness the birth.
 He was also at my side when our second son was born.
-Today our boys are grown, and I couldn’t be prouder of them or their families.
+Today our boys are grown, we’ve welcomed a “bonus” son and daughter into our family, along with four grandchildren, and I couldn’t be prouder.

-I STARTED TO WRITE completely by accident.
+I STARTED TO WRITE by accident.
 I taught high school until our oldest son was born, then quit to stay home.
-In 1976, my husband’s job took us from Ohio to central New Jersey.
+Eventually, my husband’s job took us from Ohio to central New Jersey.
 My best friend Claire lived two doors down the street.
 Both of us were big readers, reading everything from literary fiction to the newly popular historical romance novels.
 We loved talking about the books—what we liked, what we didn’t.
 One day, just for fun, we decided to try to write a book together.
-For three weeks as we rode our bikes in the evening, with my toddler in the baby seat behind me, we plotted our story.
+For three weeks as we rode our bikes in the evening, with my toddler in the baby seat behind me—No helmet.
+Those were the days—we plotted our story.
 Then we sat down with a yellow pad and began to write.

 FOUR HOURS LATER we’d come up with exactly three sentences.
 We had no idea how to write a book together, but we were getting a good idea how not to do it.
 Over the course of the next few months, we worked out a system.
 We’d get together to plot a scene, frequently role-playing dialogue.
 Claire would take copious notes, carry them to her typewriter, and come up with a rough draft, which she’d give to me.
 Sometimes I’d just change a sentence here or there.
 Other times, I’d throw out all of her hard work and start over again.
 Somehow our friendship survived.